Α-Pyrrolidinopentiophenone: Italy

 Cathinone and all structurally derived analogues (including pyrovalerone analogues) were classified as narcotics in January 2012.

 United States

 On January 28, 2014, the U.S. Drug Enforcement Agency (DEA) listed α-PVP, along with nine other synthetic cathinones, as a Schedule I controlled substance with a temporary ban, effective February 27, 2014.
 The temporary ban was then extended.

 Economics

 α-PVP is sometimes the active ingredient in recreational drugs sold as "bath salts".
-It may also be distinguished from "bath salts" and sold under a different name: "flakka," a name used in Florida, or "gravel" in other parts of the U.S. It is reportedly available as cheaply as US$5 per dose.
-A laboratory for one county in Florida reported a steady rise in α-PVP detections in seized drugs from none in January–February 2014 to 84 in September 2014.
+It may also be distinguished from "bath salts" and sold under different names: "flakka," a name commonly used in Florida, and "gravel" in other parts of the U.S. As of 2015, a-PVP is reportedly available for under $5 USD per dose.
+A laboratory for one county in Florida reported a steady rise in α-PVP detections in seized drugs from zero in January–February 2014 to 84 in September 2014.